-- b.
-Bicycle Ambassadors A team of at least two ambassadors encourages an increase in bicycling by engaging the general public to answer questions about bicycling and teach bicycle skills and rules of the road.
+6. Recommendations on Outreach, Education, and Zoning Rochester Bicycle Master Plan b.
+Bicycle Ambassadors - A team of at least two ambassadors encourages an increase in bicycling by engaging the general public to answer questions about bicycling and teach bicycle skills and rules of the road.
 Ambassadors attend community-based events throughout peak cycling season to offer helmet fits, route planning, bike rodeos and commuting 101 workshops.
+Community members also may request an appearance by a team of ambassadors at businesses, schools or a conflict zone location along the bikeway system.
+Such a program has been specifically recommended to the City of Rochester by the League of American Bicyclists.
+In addition, the Downtown Special Services "Red Shirts" already serve as ambassadors and often make their rounds on bicycles.
+This may be an opportunity for partnership if the Rochester Downtown Development Corporation (RDDC) were interested in such an endeavor, and if the effort was consistent with the RDDC's mission.

-Community members also may request an appearance by a team of ambassadors at businesses, schools or a conflict zone location along the bikeway system. - c.
-Bike Light Campaign With shorter days when it gets dark before commuters head home from the office, fall is a good time of year to remind cyclists that proper equipment is required when riding at night.
+C. Bike Light Campaign - With shorter days when it gets dark before commuters head home from the office, fall is a good time of year to remind cyclists that proper equipment is required when riding at night.
 A bike light campaign also offers the opportunity to introduce cyclists to bicycle shops and strengthen partnerships between the City and retailers.
-This program offers discounts on bicycle headlights and rear red reflectors and lights.
+This program could offer discounts on bicycle headlights and rear red reflectors and lights.
 It is recommended that the campaign be rolled out in September with the return of university as well as K-12 students to school.
 The campaign should expire before peak holiday season when bike shops are busy and less interested in offering discounts.